Robust Equilibria in Shared Resource Allocation via Strengthening Border's Theorem

 The strategy class we propose is a simple and natural strategy wherein each agent bids whenever their value is above a certain threshold.
-Adopting terminology from~\cite{fikioris2023online}, we refer to this as a $\beta$-aggressive strategy. \begin{definition}[$\beta$-aggressive strategy] Agent $i$ follows a \textit{$\beta$-aggressive strategy} if she bids at time $t$ if and only if her value $V_i[t]$ is the top $\beta$-quantile of her value distribution\footnote{If the top $\beta$-quantile is not well-defined, as when the value distribution has atoms, the agent can bid with probability $\rho(V_i[t])$ where $\rho:[0,\infty)\to[0,1]$ maximizes $\E_{V_i\sim\mathcal Fi}[V_i\rho(V_i)]$ subject to $\E_{V_i\sim\mathcal F_i}[\rho(V_i)]\leq \beta$.}. \end{definition} Intuitively, for an agent with fair share $\alpha$, following a $\alpha$-aggressive strategy is akin to truthfully reporting which are her $\alpha T$ favorite rounds.
+As in~\cite{fikioris2023online}, we refer to this as a $\beta$-aggressive strategy. \begin{definition}[$\beta$-aggressive strategy] Agent $i$ follows a \textit{$\beta$-aggressive strategy} if she bids at time $t$ if and only if her value $V_i[t]$ is the top $\beta$-quantile of her value distribution\footnote{If the top $\beta$-quantile is not well-defined, as when the value distribution has atoms, the agent can bid with probability $\rho(V_i[t])$ where $\rho:[0,\infty)\to[0,1]$ maximizes $\E_{V_i\sim\mathcal Fi}[V_i\rho(V_i)]$ subject to $\E_{V_i\sim\mathcal F_i}[\rho(V_i)]\leq \beta$.}. \end{definition} Intuitively, for an agent with fair share $\alpha$, following a $\alpha$-aggressive strategy is akin to truthfully reporting her $\alpha T$ favorite rounds.
 Building on this, we propose that each agent $i$ follows an $\alpha_i$-aggressive strategy.
-Note that with no competition, this would realize the agent's fair share.
-Our first result is that everyone playing an $\alpha_i$-aggressive strategy is an approximate Nash equilibrium. \begin{proposition} By setting $\delta_i^T = \sqrt{\nicefrac{6\ln T}{\alpha_i T}}$, no matter the choice of allocation probabilities $p_i^S$, each agent playing an $\alpha_i$-aggressive strategy is an $O(\sqrt{\nicefrac{\log T}{T}})$-approximate Nash equilibrium. \end{proposition} We defer the proof of this to~\cref{sec:nash}.
+Note that with no competition, this would realize the agent's ideal utility.
+Our first result is that everyone playing an $\alpha_i$-aggressive strategy is an approximate Nash equilibrium for any allocation probabilities. \begin{definition}[$\epsilon$-approximate Nash equilibrium] For a profile of strategies $\pi = (\pi_1, \dots, \pi_n)$, let $\mathcal U_i(\pi)$ denote the per-rounded expected utility $\frac1T\sum_{t=1}^T \E[U_i[t]]$ of agent $i$ when players play according to $\pi$.
+We say that a profile of strategies $\pi = (\pi_1, \dots, \pi_n)$ forms an \textit{$\epsilon$-approximate Nash equilibrium} if for each agent $i$, for every profile of strategies $\pi' = (\pi_1', \dots, \pi_n')$ where $\pi_j = \pi_j'$ for each $j\neq i$, we have $\mathcal U_i(\pi') \leq \mathcal U_i(\pi) + \epsilon$. \end{definition} \begin{proposition} By setting $\delta_i^T = \sqrt{\nicefrac{6\ln T}{\alpha_i T}}$, for any fixed allocation probabilities $p_i^S$, each agent playing an $\alpha_i$-aggressive strategy is an $O(\sqrt{\nicefrac{\log T}{T}})$-approximate Nash equilibrium. \end{proposition} We defer the proof of this to~\cref{sec:nash}.